 Paolo Galfetti is Chief Operating Officer.
 He has over 20 years of management experience in the pharmaceutical sector, including in the areas of business development and licensing, operational strategic management, clinical research, and pharmaceutical discovery and development.

-Christopher Wick serves as executive director and the head of U.S. sales.
+Christopher Wick is Relief Therapeutics’ U.S. Country Lead and is responsible for leading company’s U.S. commercial and sales teams.
 Prior to joining Relief, Christopher held positions in sales of increasing responsibility at Alexion Pharmaceuticals, Inc., GlaxoSmithKline and Novartis. where he developed and led high-performing, excellence award-winning teams and achieved best-in-the-nation sales for two rare disease products and consistently received top sales rankings.

 Marco Marotta serves as Chief Business Officer.
 He brings deep, international expertise in operations, sales and business development within the pharmaceutical sector.